lazlo-bonin/ludiq-reflection/README.md

 ## Usage

 1. Create a behaviour script
-2. Add `using UnityEngine.Reflection;` to your namespaces.
+2. Add `using Ludiq.Reflection;` to your namespaces.
 2. Add a `UnityVariable` or `UnityMethod` as a public member
 3. Set your bindings in the inspector
 4. Access the variables and methods directly from your script!